AzureContrib/CosmosDB-DotNet-Quickstart-With-ConnectionPolicy/README.md

-# Welcome to CosmosDb.QuickStart sample using Connection Policy to Optimize Client Side Requests
+# Welcome to CosmosDb.QuickStart sample to Configure Connection Policy with reduced Client side latency

 Hi!
 I out together a sample quick start to help you all in optimizing your Cosmos Db .NET SDK integration logic using **Microsoft.Azure.Documents.Client.ConnectionPolicy**.